 These simple tips will decrease the boot-time and increase the performance of your computer running on Windows 10, 8.1, 8, 7, Vista and XP.
 No matter what Avast solution you are using (Free Antivirus, Pro Antivirus, Internet Security or Premier).

 1. Improve Your Computer Startup (Boot) Time by Loading Avast After Windows Services

 This is a perfect solution if your computer (Windows) is starting very slow.
 By loading Avast services after system services you will basically turn on Avast after everything else in Windows is loaded.
 That will speed-up the Windows boot time but on the other hand there are also security risks because your system won’t be fully protected for a few seconds.

-1.1 If you still want to try this just open your main interface and go to settings (cog wheel icon in the top-right corner of Avast user interface).
+1.1 If you still want to try this just open your main interface and go to settings (last item in the left menu).
 Find menu item ‘Troubleshooting‘ and there is an option ‘Load Avast services only after loading other system services‘.
 By default it’s un-checked, so you have to just check it.

 1.2 We suggest to test if this change got any notable impact on your computer boot time.
 If not, it’s better and more secure, to leave this option un-checked.
 Interesting is that this change doesn’t affect the protection status as the one below (you will still have a green one).
 But it’s definitely more dangerous in terms of security.

 2. Improve Performance of Your Computer by Postponing Background Updates